mgama1/mgama1.github.io/_posts/2024-10-2-secretmessage.md

 More than 24 centuries ago, a Greek ruler named Histiaeus needed to send a secret message to his ally, Aristagoras.
 A pigeon wasn't going to cut it, so he got a little creative.
 He summoned his most loyal slave, shaved his head, and wrote the message on his scalp.
 After bandaging the slave's head, Histiaeus waited until the hair grew back, then sent him on his way to deliver the message.

 This unusual method of concealing a message is considered the first recorded use of steganography.
 From that point onward, our methods only grew more creative.
-As new forms of media emerged, the techniques for hiding messages in plain sight has evolved right alongside them.
+As new forms of media emerged, the techniques for hiding messages in plain sight have evolved right alongside them.